arachnetech/homebridge-mqttthing/docs/Accessories.md

 Set `confirmationPeriodms` to enable publishing confirmation for `setOn`/`getOn`.
 The accessory must echo messages it receives through the `setOn` subject to the `getOn` subject, otherwise homebridge-mqttthing will mark it as unresponsive and republish on the `setOn` subject.

+When using colour temperature directly (through the `setColorTemperature` topic), `minColorTemperature` and `maxColorTemperature` may be configured to change Homekits default range of 140-500.

 ```javascript
 {
     "accessory": "mqttthing",